AntiParty/CarX-Spotify-Mod/README.md

 1. **Check Files:**
    - Ensure you have `config.json` and `SpotifyMod.zm` in your mods folder.
+   - if u dont have config.json start the game and it should create it

 2. **Create Spotify App:**
    - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).